 The Trustee Group

 The Trustee Group (TG) are made up of the Person Centred Association members who volunteer to help in the development of the Association.
-The TG is currently made up of 10 trustee (with a maximum of 12)
+The TG is currently made up of 5 trustees (with a maximum of 12, including 3 co-opted members)

 The TG meet monthly, online, and minutes are viewable to members here.